 Once the Home Office has revoked a sponsor licence they will also curtail the leave of any sponsored workers who are currently employed by the sponsor.
 The sponsored worker will usually have their leave curtailed to 60 calendar days unless they have fewer than this remaining, in which case no action will be taken.

 If a sponsored worker has their leave curtailed they will have to either make another application for leave in a category for which they qualify, find alternative employment with a licensed sponsor or leave the UK.

 As it stands there is no right of appeal against a decision to revoke a sponsor licence and a sponsor will be prohibited from making a further application for a sponsor licence until the end of the appropriate cooling off period.
 This is usually 12 months from the date the sponsor licence was revoked.

 However, upon a new application for a sponsor licence the applicant will need to address the reasons for the previous revocation.

 Although there is no right of appeal against a decision to revoke a sponsor licence, the sponsor may be able to apply for a Judicial Review of the revocation decision.

 Our legal experts can advise on the merits of applying for a Judicial Review of a revocation decision and where appropriate, assist the sponsor with this process.

-Alternatively, we can advise and assist a sponsor with a new application for a sponsor licence once the relevant cooling off period has passed.
+Alternatively, we can advise and assist a sponsor with a new sponsor licence application once the relevant cooling off period has passed.